Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Empirical evaluation

-We first focus on the recovery of linear signal.
-The boxplots in Figures~\ref{fig:FriedCoeffsp10},~\ref{fig:FriedCoeffsp30},~\ref{fig:LogiCoeffsp10}~and~\ref{fig:LogiCoeffsp30} in the Supplementary Material compare the coefficients of the linear terms of the OLS linear regression, LASSO regression, RuleFit, HorseRule (both parameter settings) and RuleSHAP models.
-These are shown across the five replicates of the experiment, for features $x_3$ (purely nonlinear), $x_4$ (purely linear), $x_5$ (purely linear) and $x_6$ (noise).
+Boxplots showing the estimated linear coefficients of RuleSHAP and the other methods are depicted in Figures~\ref{fig:FriedCoeffsp10} through~\ref{fig:LogiCoeffsp30} in the Supplementary Material.
 As expected, all models are able to correctly identify $x_6$ as noise, but RuleFit completely penalizes the linear terms out of the model.
-Although relaxing the shrinkage on linear terms partially mitigates the problem, HorseRule does not induce a satisfactory improvement over RuleFit in this sense.
+HorseRule does not induce a satisfactory improvement over RuleFit in this sense.
 RuleSHAP, on the other hand, is very likely to correctly identify $x_4$ and $x_5$ as linear terms.

 Next, we focus on how well RuleSHAP reconstructs the effect of each feature.
 Figure~\ref{fig:exBARTRS} shows an example of how Shapley values may be plotted for such a purpose.
 We focus on the continuous outcome, where predictions of Random Forest, HorseRule and RuleSHAP are all on the same scale.
 Shapley values are computed for each of these models, to evaluate the quality of the feature effect reconstruction.
 For each replicate, the average squared distance between the true local effect and the estimated local effect across all datapoints is computed.
 To compensate for the fact that each feature's effect has a different scale, the squared distance of each signal feature is rescaled by the variance of that effect.
 The quantity thus indicates the \enquote{fraction of unexplained effect variance}.
 For example, the mean squared distance for the linear feature $x_4$ is defined as $\frac{1}{n}\sum_{i=1}^n\big(\phi_4(x^{(i)})-10 \cdot (x^{(i)}_4-0.5)\big)^2$, where $\phi_4(x^{(i)})$ is the Shapley value of $x_4$ computed for observation $x^{(i)}$, and 10 and 0.5 are the true linear effect and mean of $x_4$.
 To rescale, we divide by $\frac{1}{n}\sum_{i=1}^n\big(10 \cdot (x^{(i)}_4-0.5)\big)^2$.